Our use of cookies

 • to avoid losing touch with their peers where building-based services have been re-provided and local opportunities to meet and socialise with others

-• to feel safe, free from abuse, harassment and crime and included within their community such as Citizenship Watch Scheme, Changing Places, increased wheelchair access and with less people abusing disabled facilities
+• to feel safe, free from abuse, harassment and crime and included within their community such as Citizenship Watch Scheme, Changing Places, increased wheelchair access and with fewer people abusing disabled facilities

 • people and their families want a voice, to be valued, to be supported in developing their confidence, self-esteem and to be seen in a positive light